PrateekVyasam/drone-project/Build-Log.md

 and the top plate screws onto the standoffs.
 This creates a crash-resistant mounting system where the aluminum standoffs absorb impact rather than printed PETG.
 Frame print orientation flipped to eliminate bridging over slot locations.

+## Update 13 — Print Completion, Assembly, and Electronics · August 2026

+**What I did:**
+Completed all printing for Prototype 1 after over 100 hours of total print time.
+The full frame prints as one complete part.
+Additional printed components: 4 inner arm mechanisms, 4 motor mounts, and 1 top plate — 10 printed parts total.
+Only print failure across the entire build was the outer sleeve tip warping documented in Update 12, resolved with the heat gun method.

+Completed full mechanical assembly and electronics installation.

+**Mechanical assembly changes from original design:**

+Replaced nuts-as-spacers with proper washers for motor mount attachment — cleaner interface and slight weight reduction.
+Pressed all brass heat-set inserts into designated holes across the frame.
+Installed long M3 screws through the frame underside to serve as standoffs for the ESC and flight controller stack.

+**Electronics assembly:**

+Motor wire extension — the telescoping arm mechanism creates too much distance between the motors and ESC for the stock motor wires to reach.
+Purchased 23 feet of 20 AWG silicone wire matching the original motor wire gauge.
+Extended each motor wire by stripping both ends, twisting them together, soldering the joint, and finishing with heat shrink tubing.
+Repeated for all 12 motor wires across 4 motors.

+Soldering sequence: soldered all 4 motors with extended wires onto the ESC pads, soldered the XT60 battery connector onto the ESC after tinning the pads manually, slid the flight controller onto the ESC stack, then soldered the receiver wires directly onto the designated pads on the flight controller.

+This was first-time electronics soldering.
+Common issues encountered on early joints included solder adhesion and spiking when withdrawing the iron.
+Approach
+used: complete all instances of one connection type, identify what went wrong on the first attempt, apply the correction to subsequent connections, then return to fix the first.
+By the end of each connection type the technique had improved significantly.

+**Bench testing:**

+After assembly, connected to Betaflight via USB.
+Navigated to the motor tab and spun each motor individually to verify correct function.
+All four motors confirmed operational.
+Propellers were not installed during this test.
+Receiver binding and basic flight controller configuration completed in Betaflight.

+**Status:**
+Prototype 1 is fully assembled and bench tested.
+Ready for first flight attempt.